Exceptional student education

 UCP Charter Schools implement clearly-defined, team-based, data-driven systems to combine general and special education supports within a framework focused on prevention and intervention, regardless of disability.
 UCP Orange Charter Schools are their own Local Education Agency (LEA).

-UCP Charter Schools is required to comply with all state and federal guidelines for Exceptional Student Education Services.
+UCP Charter Schools are required to comply with all state and federal guidelines for Exceptional Student Education Services.
 Our schools serve students with and without identified disabilities.
-Any student with an identified disability will receive services as determined by their Individual Family Service Plan (birth to age 3) CLICK HERE or their Individual Education Plan (age 3 or older) CLICK HERE
+Any student with an identified disability will receive services as determined by their Individual Family Service Plan (birth to age 3) or their Individual Education Plan (age 3 or older).

 Each UCP Charter School has a staffing specialist whose role is to support ESE services.
-Below is the list and contact information:
+Please contact your campus for more information.